verrazzano/docs/content/en/docs/security/keycloak/keycloak.md

 Because Keycloak is not configured as an authentication provider for the Kubernetes API, authenticating Keycloak users to Kubernetes requires the use of a proxy that impersonates Keycloak users when making Kubernetes API requests.
 For more information about the Verrazzano API proxy, see [Verrazzano Proxies]({{< relref "/docs/security/proxies/proxies.md" >}}).

 Keycloak is also used when authenticating to the Verrazzano console and the various Verrazzano Monitoring Instance (VMI) logging and metrics consoles.
-The Verrazzano console uses the OIDC PKCE flow to authenticate users againt Keycloak and obtain ID and access tokens.
+The Verrazzano console uses the OpenID Connect (OIDC) PKCE flow to authenticate users against Keycloak and obtain ID and access tokens.
 Authentication for VMI consoles is provided by the Verrazzano OIDC proxy, which also uses PKCE to authenticate users, validates the resulting tokens, and authorizes incoming requests.
 For more information about the Verrazzano OIDC proxy, see [Verrazzano Proxies]({{< relref "/docs/security/proxies/proxies.md" >}}).